 The Difference Between Annulments and Divorces

 An annulment is a court order that declares a marriage void.
-The legal effect is that the marriage is deemed to have never occurred.
+The legal effect of a court ordered annulment is that the marriage never legally occurred.

-In an annulment, there is no community property because there was no valid marriage.
-The court will still, if necessary, decide which individual is the rightful owner of any property that was held or acquired during the voided marriage.
+In an annulment, there is no community property because there is no valid marriage.
+The court still, if necessary, decides which individual is the rightful owner of any property that the parties acquired during the voided marriage.

 Grounds For An Annulment

 Texas is a no fault divorce state which means that divorce is available to either spouse at any time for any reason.
 However, annulments are only available in limited circumstances.

 Texas law authorizes annulments for the following reasons:

 - The marriage involved someone between the ages of 16 and 18 and it occurred without parental consent.